jackycwwang/lighthouse_lab_midterm_project/README.md

 - **total_add_gtime**: Total Ground Time Away from Gate for Gate Return or Cancelled Flight
 - **longest_add_gtime**: Longest Time Away from Gate for Gate Return or Cancelled Flight

+### Data
+Note: The required data set is not included in this repository due to the over-size of the file.